sigurd4/enneagram/README.md

 ## Effect on the self

-Using this enneagram made me selfish, destructive, highly-emotional (turns out it created disregulation, not regulation.) and unable to think in neuances.
+Using this program made me selfish, destructive, highly-emotional (turns out it created disregulation, not regulation.) and unable to think in neuances.

 Eventually, i lost the sense of self entirely, and only became what others saw in me.